communitybridge/easycla/dev.md

 ### Notes on Ubuntu 24.04 LTS

-- Its python `3.12` is "too new" so the followimng steps are needed:
+- Its python `3.12` is "too new" so the followimng steps are needed to install python 3.11:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt update